 Why is it that your website teaches people that they are saved by grace before being raised with Christ?
 When is a believer made alive and regenerated with Christ?

 “But God, who is rich in mercy, because of His great love with which He loved us, even when we were dead in trespasses, made us alive together with Christ by grace you have been saved, and raised us up together, and made us sit together in the heavenly places in Christ Jesus, that in the ages to come He might show the exceeding riches of His grace in His kindness toward us in Christ Jesus.
 For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast” (Eph 2:5–9, emp. added).

 Are not believers born again through the resurrection of Jesus Christ?

 Who has convinced you to believe these things?
 What did Jesus command to make disciples after He was resurrected?
 Was that command from man or from heaven?
-Why libel what Jesus commanded as an element to reject that element with His words?
+Why libel what Jesus commanded to reject that element of “water”?
 Would I be right to reject Christ’s crucifixion and being crucified with Christ because I label it as “just wood and nails salvation”?
 Can you really have been born again through the resurrection when you oppose being buried with Christ in His death?
 How can you then by raised with Him?
 Will you not be overcome by temptations when you have not put to death the works of the flesh?

-What work of Moses’ Law is there in submitting to Christ’s Law that is of faith and of the Spirit of life?
+What work of Moses’ Law is there in submitting to Christ’s Law?
+What in Moses’ Law is of faith and of the Spirit of life?
 Are Jesus’ commands the works of the Law of Moses?